 Want to further tune up your 1 on 1s, and get better at managing up?
 Here’s where to start:

-- Learn how to improve one on one meetings with your manager: 7 Essential Tips for Effective 1 on 1 Meetings with Your Manager
+- Learn how you can improve one on one meetings with your manager: 7 Essential Tips for Effective 1 on 1 Meetings with Your Manager

 - Some of our best Advice for Managing Up at Work from Experienced Leaders